Limb Lengthening.us

 AUTOBIOGRAPHY

-Dror Paley, M.D., FRCSC, is the director of the Paley Advanced Limb Lengthening Institute at
+Dror Paley, M.D., FRCSC, is the director of the Paley Advanced Limb Lengthening

-Rubin Institute for Advanced Orthopedics and the co-director of the International Center for Limb
+director of the Rubin Institute for Advanced Orthopedics and the co-director of the

-Lengthening until May 2009.
-Prior to that he was the chief of Pediatric Orthopedics at the University of
+International Center for Limb Lengthening until May 2009.
+Prior to that he was the Chief

-Maryland in Baltimore from 1987 to 2001.
-He is internationally recognized for his expertise in limb
+internationally recognized for his expertise in limb lengthening and reconstruction.
+Dr

-lengthening and reconstruction.
-Dr Paley trained under the guidance of Professor Ilizarov of Russia (Ilizarov
+Paley trained under the guidance of Professor Ilizarov of Russia (Ilizarov method) and

-reconstruction-related procedures on patients from all over the United States and from more than 70
+limb lengthening and reconstruction-related procedures on patients from all over the

-countries from six continents.
+United States and from more than 70 countries from six continents.

 Delivering Innovative Solutions

-Dr. Paley has developed more than 100 new operative procedures for bone and soft tissue reconstruction of
+Dr. Paley has developed more than 100 new operative procedures for bone and soft

-procedure, superankle procedure, ulnarization, percutaneous Gigli saw osteotomy, focal dome osteotomy,
+percutaneous Gigli saw osteotomy, focal dome osteotomy, angulation-translation

-The results of LRS for conditions such as fibular hemimelia, tibial hemimelia and congenital femoral deficiency
+recommended alternative.
+The results of LRS for conditions such as fibular hemimelia,

-have given children who would have otherwise lost their legs, excellent function without the need for a
+otherwise lost their legs, excellent function without the need for a prosthesis.

-prosthesis.
 Furthermore the methods used to classify these conditions now bear his name.

-Dr. Paley has also discovered a new, simple, but accurate method for prediction of leg length discrepancy and
+Dr. Paley has also discovered a new, simple, but accurate method for prediction of leg length discrepancy and height at skeletal maturity.
+The

-method for using a combination of an intramedullary rod and an external fixator (LON and FAN of
+Multiplier method has replaced the previous more complicated methods.
+His method for using a combination of an intramedullary rod and an

-deformities) has shortened the treatment time required with an external fixator while maintaining the
+external fixator (LON and FAN of deformities) has shortened the treatment time required with an external fixator while maintaining the accuracy

 Perhaps his most noteworthy contribution to medicine is the science of limb deformity correction.
-This is
+This is published in his 800-page textbook,

-has been reprinted fourtimes and is considered an orthopedic best seller.
+Principles of Deformity Correction (Springer Verlag, 2002).
+This book has been reprinted 4 times and is considered an orthopedic best seller.

 Treatment for Special Orthopedic Conditions